YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Use one of two ways to identify the current instance as specified by a replication instance file:

   * A global directory can define a mapping to a replication instance file as specified with a GDE CHANGE -INSTANCE -FILE_NAME=<replication_instance_file> command.
-When a global directory is use, if it has a mapping of an instance file, that mapping overrides any setting of the gtm_repl_instance environment variable.
+When a global directory is use, if it has a mapping of an instance file, that mapping overrides any setting of the ydb_repl_instance environment variable.
 GDE CHANGE -INSTANCE -FILE_NAME="" removes any global directory mapping for an instance file.
-  * The gtm_repl_instance environment variable specifies a replication instance file for utilities, and, as the default, whenever a user processes relies on a global directory with no instance file specification.
+  * The ydb_repl_instance environment variable specifies a replication instance file for utilities, and, as the default, whenever a user processes relies on a global directory with no instance file specification.

 * In order to use multiple instances, at least one global directory must have an instance mapping.